Hyyperb/cet-data-scraping-analysis/README.md

 > [!NOTE]
 > All real data is stripped out from github to avoid getting indexed by search engines.
-> Only scripts remain here
+> Only scripts remain here.
+> All raw data in forms of pdf can be found on official site.

 ## Overview

 Many random things related to MHT-CET, mostly serialising data from large pdfs into csv and some analytics with it (and OSINT).

-- 36k of entries of colleges across maharashtra with
+- 36k entries of colleges across maharashtra with
   - Cutoffs
   - Courses
   - Affiliation with university, etc